SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 Gets all the columns or file properties changed since and until a specified time interval.
 To get all the columns changed when an item or a file is modified:
 - Use the _when an item or file is modified_ trigger, and,
-- Use the _Trigger Window Start Token_ & _Trigger Window End Token_ outputs from the _when an item or file is modified_ trigger to infer what columnns changed since last time flow checked for item or file updates.
+- Use the _Trigger Window Start Token_ & _Trigger Window End Token_ outputs from the _when an item or file is modified_ trigger to infer what columns changed since the last time flow checked for item or file updates.

 For more info about how to use this action, see this tutorial video: [Introducing 'when an item or file modified' trigger and 'Get changes' action](https://youtu.be/AaWB3xlhJdc)

 > [!NOTE]
 > - The list or library should have versioning configured in order to infer what columns or properties got modified since last change.
-> - Only column changes are suported for lists and libraries.
+> - Only column changes are supported for lists and libraries.
 > - File content changes are not supported.
 > - Attachment changes are not supported.
 > - _Trigger Window Start Token_ & _Trigger Window End Token_ are only available when you use _when an item or file is modified_ trigger.